Anchorsify/Anchorsify.github.io/_pages/Equipment.md

 - Damage: 5d8
 - Accuracy: +1
 - Speed: 10
-- Special: Consecutive basic attacks with Nunchaku with no other non-interrupt actions between them lowers its Speed by 1 and increases your Damage Bonus by 0.5, to a maximum of -4 and +2.
+- Special: Consecutive basic attacks (or dual wield attacks with itself, see below) with Nunchaku with no other non-interrupt actions between them lowers its Speed by 1 and increases your Damage Bonus by 0.5, to a maximum of -4 and +2.
 The Speed reduction acts in all ways as if you'd spent AP to do so (and follows its normal limits).
-You can add the "Dual" tag to any attack you make with a Nunchaku, but you lose its Accuracy bonus for that attack.
+By using a single Nunchaku with both hands (which does not grant the Two-handed tag), You can add the "Dual" tag to any attack you make with a Nunchaku, but you lose its Accuracy bonus for that attack.

 ###### Sai (Blunt, Dual)
 A martial arts weapon, the sai consists of a single main, dagger-like spike, with two prongs extending from the handle.
 The points of this weapon are blunted, and the prongs reinforced; it's a primarily defensive weapon.